 So, does this car fit our needs for a family car?
 Yes, it really does.
 Obviously we are used to driving an older car so anything new is a welcome change, but as we already drive a Vauxhall it was nice to see how much technology has advanced and how nice a car can be to drive.
 My personal favourite feature was how high up I was, giving a good view of the road and other users, once I had got used to the different shape of the windscreen pillar.
 I asked Sam to think of something that could be improved, and the only thing he could come up with is that the wing mirrors don’t automatically fold in when you switch the engine off (nothing major then!)

 A Vauxhall Zafira is now definitely on our short list for a family car, its a brand we already know and a model that really would suit every eventuality (Even a surprise third baby!) and for a 7 seater car/MPV it really didn’t feel like one when being driven!

 Here’s a little video of some of the interior:

 The model we drove was a 2 litre diesel 6-speed manual model, giving 54.3 (5.2) miles per gallon.
-This specific model retails from around £28k but is full customisable on the Vauxhall Website, where you can play about with paint colours, trims, fabrics and all sorts to suit your needs.
+This specific model retails from around £28k but is fully customisable on the Vauxhall Website, where you can play about with paint colours, trims, fabrics and all sorts to suit your needs.
 Huge thanks to Vauxhall for lending us a car to put through its paces.
 All words and opinions are my own.